Czech Republic's coronavirus infections top 3,000

-The tally of coronavirus infections in the Czech Republic has exceeded 3,000, the Health Ministry said on Tuesday, after recording 184 new cases the previous day.
+The tally of coronavirus infections in the Czech Republic has exceeded 3,000 as the central European country ramps up testing and keeps strict measures in place to curb the outbreak.

-The country, which has carried out more than 43,000 tests and is ramping up daily testing, has reported the largest number of cases among central European states, but far fewer than bigger western neighbors, such as Germany.
+The country of 10.7 million people has seen the highest number of cases among the European Union's eastern wing but far fewer than in western neighbors like Germany and Austria.
+The growth rate of new cases has shown signs of slowing, however, and the government said on Monday it hoped to begin easing restrictions on daily life after the Easter holiday in April if the situation is under control.

-The ministry reported a total of 3,001 cases by the end of Monday, with 23 deaths, while 25 people have recovered.
+The Health Ministry reported the number of new cases rose by 184 on Monday to 3,001, a 6.5% increase, which is the second-lowest daily rise since the first infections were reported on March 1.
+By early Tuesday morning, the number of cases stood at 3,002.
+The Czech Republic has recorded 24 deaths and has 291 people in the hospital, including 64 in intensive care.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)